Abbeer-Lal-Debb/Personal-Portfolio/README.md

 # Personal Portfolio

-A Portfolio website were someone can showcase their Skills, Work Experience, Education, Projects, Coding Profiles, Social Profiles and also users can sent a short message to connect with the owner.
+A Portfolio website where someone can showcase their Skills, Work Experience, Education, Projects, Coding Profiles, Social Profiles and also users can sent a short message to connect with the owner.

 ## Screenshot